JaneliaSciComp/2020AprilGitCourse/lessons/lesson-4.md

 ### things you will probably need/use
 - stage hunks (GUIs & git add -p) (demo)
+    + changes need to be distant to be detected as separate hunks
-    + git unstage is strangely difficult on command line; need to carefully git reset --soft, probably
+    + git unstage is strangely difficult on command line; need to carefully git reset HEAD (--soft or --mixed?)
 - git remote and git remote show origin (demo)
 - DoI for GitHub repo
     + https://guides.github.com/activities/citable-code/